A career recap of St. Martin Parish President Chester Cedars

 Election season is approaching as candidates look to make their presence known throughout the communities they want to serve.

-St. Martin Parish President Chester Cedars is not running for re-election and is looking forward to a new chapter in his life.
+St. Martin Parish President Chester Cedars said he is looking forward to a new chapter in his life.
 He says although he could continue if he wants, he believes it is time to move on.

 “There is a season in life for everything.
 There is a time to be born, a time to die.
 There is a time to work, a time to rest, a time to plant, a time to harvest.
 I think it is time now that I move on,” said Cedars.